 In default of agreement, an application would need to be made to the court and the proceedings for these, if contested, can often be quite protracted and convoluted.
 An application would be made for a Specific Issue Order (or to try to prevent another from relocating without agreement, an application for a Prohibited Steps Order), when the court would consider a variety of factors including:

-- The effect upon the applicant parent and the new family of the child of a refusal of leave, something which the court considers to be very important
+- The effect upon the applicant parent and the new family of the child of the move being refused, something which the court considers to be very important

-- The effect upon the child of the denial of contact with the other parent and in some cases his family is very important.
+- The effect upon the child of the denial of contact with the other parent and in some cases the child’s family is very important

 The welfare checklist